 - Inquire about support services in residential care.
 If your parent is in a residential care facility, ask what support services are in place to help residents with their daily mouth care.

-See Educational Presentations and Resources for more information on caring for seniors' oral health.
+See Caregiver Resources for more information on caring for seniors' oral health.

 Thinking about retiring?
 Review the Canadian Life and Health Insurance Industry Association's (CHLIA) Retiring Soon Guide.